YasharF/semantic-auto-release/README.md

 - Collapse the GH_TOKEN/GITHUB_TOKEN distinction — this is required to handle GitHub’s token permission edge cases.
 - Re‑enable full publish plugins in bump mode — this will attempt to publish from the bump branch and fail or bypass the PR‑based flow.
 - Change the event triggers without understanding their impact on token permissions and phase detection.
+- Trigger publish on `push` to `main` without guarding for bump PR merges — this caused unintended immediate publishes when merging unrelated PRs.
+- Rely solely on commit message matching to decide publish — this is brittle and was replaced with PR metadata checks.
+- Skip pushing the bump branch before semantic‑release — this caused branch‑existence validation failures.
+- Run semantic‑release in bump mode with full plugin set — this attempted to publish from the bump branch and broke the PR‑based flow.

 These points are critical to keeping the PR‑based, protected‑branch release flow working as intended and avoiding regressions that have already been encountered and solved.